Tekki/sql-ledger/README.md

+*The `extended` branch is deprecated and will no longer be updated!*

 # What is SQL-Ledger?

 [SQL-Ledger](https://sql-ledger.com) is an open source ERP and accounting system.
 It gives you all the functionality you need for quotations, order management, invoices, payrolls and much more.
 The program is written in [Perl](https://www.perl.org), runs on an [Apache](https://httpd.apache.org) webserver, uses a [PostgreSQL](https://www.postgresql.org) database and is highly configurable.